milesj/dotfiles/readme.md

 Will install the following:
 - Tools: Homebrew, Git, Vim
 - Languages: Node.js, Ruby, PHP, Rust
-- Applications: Chrome, Firefox, Atom, Spotify, Slack, and many more
+- Applications: Chrome, Firefox, Spotify, Slack, and many more
 - Atom Packages

 ### Update ###

-This will update Homebrew, Atom, and its packages, fetch the latest Git repository (will stash changes to avoid conflicts), and re-symlink.
+This will update Homebrew, Atom, VSCode, and its packages, fetch the latest Git repository (will stash changes to avoid conflicts), and re-symlink.

 ```